webathlet/cleverreach-extension/readme.txt

 The CleverReach Extension for WordPress provides an easy way to embed your [CleverReach](https://www.cleverreach.com/) sign-up form anywhere on your website.

 = Features =
-* Easily embed your CleverReach sign-up form anywhere on your website
+* Embed your CleverReach sign-up form anywhere on your website
 * Double opt-in according to your CleverReach configuration
 * Smooth form submission using Ajax (no page reload)
+* Extremely lightweight plugin with many hooks for developers
 * Optional: Customize your form and error messages via filters

 Check the [Wiki](https://github.com/hofmannsven/cleverreach-extension/wiki) for available filters and further information.